-Some planets have little to no detail when looking at them through a telescope.
-Venus is an example, because Venus has a thick atmosphere.
+Some planets, such as Venus, have limited detail when observed through a telescope due to their thick atmospheres.
+You might only see the cloud blanket.
 As I wrote in what you can see of Venus through a telescope, that’s all you’ll get to see (unless you’re experienced enough with the right gear to see contrasts in the cloud blanket).

-The following, which I wrote, will help you with the details you’ll likely see with certain planets:
+The following, which I wrote, will help you with the observable details of other planets:

 - Jupiter through a telescope